gs6651/SecondBrain/Routing_Legacy/BGP.md

-# BGP: Border Gateway Protocol
+# BGPv4 (RFC-4271)

 > BGP is an application and NOT a routing protocol.
 Used to exchange NLRI.

-**IPv4 NLRI contains:**
+### IPv4 NLRI contains

-• Prefix/Length
+- Prefix/Length
- • Attributes
+- Attributes
-  ○ Local Preference
+  - Local Preference
-  ○ AS-Path
+  - AS-Path
-  ○ Etc.
+  - Etc.
- • Next Hop
+- Next Hop

-**BGP Message Format:**
+### BGP Message Format

 - 19 bytes -to- 4096 bytes
 - 19 bytes = Header
   - 16 bytes = Marker
-- To authenticate incoming message OR To detect loss of synchronization b/w peers
+    - To authenticate incoming message
+    - To detect loss of synchronization b/w peers
   - 2 bytes = Length
     - Indicates total length of BGP message
   - 1 byte = Type
     - OPEN
     - NOTIFICATION
     - UPDATE
     - KEEP-ALIVE

-**Messages Types:**
+### Messages Types

 - OPEN: Version No. (3 or 4)
 - AS No. (contains Local AS no.)